HuakunShen/LearnWeb/Notes/BrowserStorage.md

 ##### Possible Values:

-- **Strict:** cookie is sent only to the same site as the one that originated it
+- **Strict:** cookie is sent only to the same site as the one that originated it (website that sends the request is the same as the one that receives it)

-- **Lax:** similar, with an exception for when the user navigates to a URL from an external site, such as by following a link
+- **Lax:** similar, with an exception for when the user navigates to a URL from an external site, such as by following a link.

+  With **Strict**, when a client navigate to your website from the URL of an external site, the Cookie wouldn't be sent.

 - **None:** no restrictions on cross-site requests

+`Lax` is a good choice for cookies affecting the display of the site, Strict` being useful for cookies related to actions your user is taking.

 **Default:** `SameSite=Lax`